brunhs/projects/README.md

 * [Simple deployments app](https://github.com/brunhs/projects/tree/main/simple-deployments-gcp-app)

-Folder for any other deployments in AWS, GCP or other cloud services, used as form os knowing new technologies.
+Folder for any other deployments in AWS, GCP or other cloud services, used as form of knowing new technologies.

 * [Text extraction app](https://github.com/brunhs/projects/tree/main/text-extraction-app)